Orlando Sanford International Airport: 1990s

 In 1992, parts of the action film Passenger 57, starring Wesley Snipes, were filmed at the then-Orlando Sanford Regional Airport, where it represented a small airport in Louisiana.
 Shortly after filming, a new control tower was built and air traffic control operations assumed by the FAA.
 The Navy control tower and the large Navy hangar to which it was attached were demolished.

 In the mid-1990s, a new passenger terminal capable of accommodating jet airliners was built.
 Charter airlines catering to the heavy British tourist demographic that had previously been using Orlando International Airport were offered greatly reduced landing fees at Sanford, and therefore many carriers relocated their operations.

-In 1996 Michael Jackson and his team did the first rehearsals of the HIStory World Tour between July and August 1996 before going to Prague.

-2010 - present
+2010–present

 In 2010, Allegiant Air announced it was moving many flights to the larger and more centrally located Orlando International Airport in order to compete with AirTran Airways.
 Owing to passenger feedback, all flights have returned to Orlando Sanford.

 In 2014, Thomas Cook Airlines moved their operations back to Orlando International Airport after almost a decade of serving Orlando Sanford with the operations of Airtours, JMC Air & My Travel.
 In September 2019, Thomas Cook ceased all operations.

 Icelandair moved to Orlando International Airport in 2015.

-In March 2015, Monarch Airlines ceased operations, after entering administration, therefore resulting in the termination of their flights to Sanford.
+In October 2017, Monarch Airlines ceased operations after entering administration, therefore resulting in the termination of their flights to Sanford.
 All flights were operated using their Airbus A330 and served London Gatwick, Manchester and Glasgow International.

 In April 2016, Interjet operated flights to Mexico City.
 It later switched operations to the main Orlando airport from May 2018.

 In 2017, Thomson Airways (now TUI Airways) began operating routes to UK airports.
 This was the largest international airline at the airport having served eight destinations around the UK.
-However, in November 2019, TUI Airways announced that from 2022, it would switch their Orlando operations from Sanford to Melbourne Orlando International Airport including the daily flights to/from those 8 British airports.
-This will bring their operations nearer to Port Canaveral where TUI Cruises will operate from in coming years.
-As a package holiday company this brings passengers closer to their cruises, although it has angered many TUI passengers who fly with the company to visit Orlando for Walt Disney World and Universal Orlando Resort.
+However, in November 2019, TUI Airways announced that, from 2022, it would switch their Orlando operations from Sanford to Melbourne Orlando International Airport, including the daily flights to/from those 8 British airports.
+This will bring their operations nearer to Port Canaveral, where TUI Cruises will operate from in coming years.
+The decision has angered many TUI passengers who fly with the company to visit Orlando for Walt Disney World and Universal Orlando Resort.

 In July 2021, Canadian low-cost carrier Flair Airlines announced they would launch service between Sanford and five Canadian destinations beginning in winter 2021.